PriyanshuGo/Advance-todo/README.md

 Welcome to **Taskify**, a simple yet powerful Todo App designed to help you organize your daily tasks efficiently.
 Built with modern web technologies, Taskify provides a clean and user-friendly interface to boost productivity.

 ## 🌟 Features
-- 📌 Add, Edit, Delete, and Mark Tasks as Completed.
+- 📌 Add, Delete, and Mark Tasks as Completed.
-- 📅 Task Categorization for better organization.
 - 💪 Responsive Design using Tailwind CSS.
 - 💡 Random Quote Generator to keep you motivated.
 - ⚛️ Built with React for efficient state management using Context API.